microsoft/vscode-docs/docs/languages/typescript.md

 ## JSDoc Support
 VS Code offers JSDoc support for TypeScript.
 Besides syntax coloring, we help you enter JSDoc comments.
 Simply type `/**` and it will auto insert the closing `*/`.
-Pressing `Enter` inside a JSDoc block will indent the next line and auto insert a `*`.
+Pressing `kbstyle(Enter)` inside a JSDoc block will indent the next line and auto insert a `*`.

-## JavaScript Sourcemap Support
+## JavaScript Source Map Support
 TypeScript debugging supports JavaScript source maps.
 Enable this by setting the `sourceMaps` attribute to `true` in the project's launch configuration file `launch.json`.
 In addition, you can specify a TypeScript file with the `program` attribute.

 To generate source maps for your TypeScript files, compile with the `--sourcemap` option.